 There are some features you can look for in a CIJ solution to circumvent mounting preventative maintenance costs related to an unskilled workforce:

 This is only one pain point associated with continuous inkjet printers that add to your total cost of ownership.
-For Diagraph's full round up of hidden costs of owning a CIJ system and how to evaluate features for a lower cost of ownership, read our whitepaper.
+For Diagraph's full round up of hidden costs of owning a CIJ system and how to evaluate features for a lower cost of ownership, read our whitepaper by clicking here.

 Step one of a manufacturer’s game plan for packaging compliance is to understand your manufacturing code and print application requirements, in order to pick the product identification solution that is best for your needs.